Gender Pay Gap Report

 This table shows the proportions of male and female relevant employees who were paid bonus pay during the relevant period:

 The % refers to the proportion of male employees who received a Bonus and the proportion of female employees who received one and not the relative % of male to female employees.
-One of the reasons why a larger % of Women received a Bonus is that more Male colleagues are based on the shopfloor and are therefore unlikely to be eligible for one.

 Comment